cepdnaclk/e23-co2060-Hotel-Management-System/README.md

 - Browse the mobile-responsive landing page
 - Search for hotels by name or location
 - Filter and sort hotel results
-- View hotel information, photos, facilities, rooms, prices, and policies
+- View hotel information, photos, facilities, rooms, prices and policies
 - View room details and check availability
 - Create hotel bookings
 - Use a demonstration payment workflow